Principalities

 Colossians 1:16Christ's lordship over all rulersChristological frame for the category

-The name archai and what it signals
+The name archai signals rulers, beginnings, and cosmic authorities

 Did You Know?